IDU-CVLab/NST_for_Gen/README.md

        > password <Tubitak119e578>

 #### Run the container:

+* You need to download the "assets" folder to your local directory and "cd" your directory

   >   $ docker run --gpus all -it -v "$PWD/assets:/NST_for_Gen/assets" kenanmorani/nst_for_gen:latest

+  * If you want to try and run the code without gpu capabilities, you may detete "--gpus" and "all" from the code above.

  * If you want to run docker as non-root user then you need to add your user to the docker group as in [here](https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue).